 Quartz is slightly less scratch resistant than granite.
 In our testing, it has proven resistant to abrasion from keys, glass, and smooth blades, but we are able to lightly scratch it with serrated steak knives.

 Like granite, quartz is resistant to household chemicals and citrus acids.
-It may be safely cleaned with any off the shelf product including fingernail polish remover, alcohol, Windex, and bleach.
+It may be safely cleaned with many off the shelf products including alcohol, Windex, and bleach.
 There is no need to purchase specialized "Quartz Countertop Cleaners."

 Quartz requires no sealing and is the most stain resistant of the four major countertop materials.
 Although it is advertised as stain-proof, lighter colored quartz can stain lightly if something like red wine or marinara sauce is left on the surface for several hours or more.
 As with anything, common sense must prevail.

 Objects slid across lighter quartz can also leave dark marks resembling scratches which can be removed with some elbow grease.
 An abrasive cleaner such as Soft Scrub or dishwasher detergent can assist in this removal process, but test and proceed with extreme caution.

 Quartz far less heat resistant than granite.
 The resin binding agents of the countertops begin to fail around 300 degrees Fahrenheit.
 It is good practice to use a trivet or mat with hot pots or pans.